Serotonin: Serotonin syndrome

-Other
+Cardiac fibrosis and other fibroses

 Some serotonergic agonist drugs cause fibrosis anywhere in the body, particularly the syndrome of retroperitoneal fibrosis, as well as cardiac valve fibrosis.

 In the past, three groups of serotonergic drugs have been epidemiologically linked with these syndromes.
 These are the serotonergic vasoconstrictive antimigraine drugs (ergotamine and methysergide), the serotonergic appetite suppressant drugs (fenfluramine, chlorphentermine, and aminorex), and certain anti-Parkinsonian dopaminergic agonists, which also stimulate serotonergic 5-HT2B receptors.
 These include pergolide and cabergoline, but not the more dopamine-specific lisuride.

 As with fenfluramine, some of these drugs have been withdrawn from the market after groups taking them showed a statistical increase of one or more of the side effects described.
 An example is pergolide.
 The drug was declining in use since it was reported in 2003 to be associated with cardiac fibrosis.

 Two independent studies published in The New England Journal of Medicine in January 2007 implicated pergolide, along with cabergoline, in causing valvular heart disease.
 As a result of this, the FDA removed pergolide from the United States market in March 2007.
 (Since cabergoline is not approved in the United States for Parkinson's Disease, but for hyperprolactinemia, the drug remains on the market.
 Treatment for hyperprolactinemia requires lower doses than that for Parkinson's Disease, diminishing the risk of valvular heart disease).

-Methyl-tryptamines and hallucinogens

-Several plants contain serotonin together with a family of related tryptamines that are methylated at the amino (NH2) and (OH) groups, are N-oxides, or miss the OH group.
-These compounds do reach the brain, although some portion of them are metabolized by monoamine oxidase enzymes (mainly MAO-A) in the liver.
-Examples are plants from the genus Anadenanthera that are used in the hallucinogenic yopo snuff.
-These compounds are widely present in the leaves of many plants, and may serve as deterrents for animal ingestion.
-Serotonin occurs in several mushrooms of the genus Panaeolus.